sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Improves the Gutenberg block displaying the templates' thumbnails and reducing the code required for rendering the forms.
 * Fixes some issues with the AMP support.
 * Improves the feature to load the form into iframe tags.

-= 5.2.11 =

-* Modifies the Date control to prevent the date selection from closing the Elementor popups when it contains a form.
-* Modifies the predefined template 09.
-* The form shortcode supports the template attribute to allow modifying and applying different templates to the same form via shortcode.
-* Modifies the Gutenberg editor block for form insertion to support the new template attribute.